 Negative Effects of the Increase of Technology

 One major way that technology has had a negative effect on our lives is cyber crime.
-Because criminals have now got the opportunity to access our personal information like credit card numbers, email addresses etc. then they can commit a crimes without being caught before it's too late, and because most of us aren't very technologically aware, we won't find out about some crimes until they have been carried out, sometimes even months before hand.
+Because criminals have now got the opportunity to access our personal information like credit card numbers and email addresses, then they can commit crimes without being caught before it's too late.
+Because most of us aren't very technologically savvy, we won't find out about some crimes until they have been carried out, sometimes even months afterwards.
 Some crimes that are easily committed on the internet are identity theft, credit card fraud and the hacking of email addresses and social networking sites like Facebook and Twitter.

-Also, because most of our personal information is held in the 'cloud', most of us can't really be sure how secure our information can actually be, no matter what our Service Provider and the major conglomerates actually tell us.
+Because most of our personal information is held in the cloud, most of us can't really be sure how secure our information can actually be, no matter what our service provider and the major conglomerates actually tell us.

 My Opinion on the Improvement of Technology

-In my opinion, I think that for the day-to-day running of businesses and and just doing the general things in people's lives, I think the improvement of technology has been beneficial because it has improved the way we can communicate with each other as well as get certain tasks done, but you will also need to ensure that all your data is safely backed up in case the technology does break, then you won't need to worry about whether or not you have lost any important information.
-It is also good to have anti-virus software to ensure that you don't get viruses on your computer etc.
+In my opinion, I think that for the day-to-day running of businesses and general tasks done in people's lives, I think the improvement of technology has been beneficial because it has improved the way we can communicate with each other.
+But you will also need to ensure that all your data is safely backed up in case the technology does break, then you won't need to worry about whether or not you have lost any important information.
+It is also good to have anti-virus software to ensure that you don't get viruses on your computer.

-After weighing up the pros and cons of how technology is increasing, I feel that the improvement is important for certain aspects, like for national security and for businesses to develop the way they work, but I also feel that for personal use we probably don't need as much advanced technology as we have been given at the moment.
+After weighing up the pros and cons of how technology is increasing, I feel that its improvement has been important for certain aspects, like for national security and for businesses to develop the way they work.
+However, I also feel that we probably don't need as much advanced technology as we have been given at the moment.